World of Warcraft: Wrath of the Lich King: Development and release

 Patch 3.1.0, 'Secrets of Ulduar', was released April 15, 2009.
 Players discovered the titan city of Ulduar to learn it was a prison keeping the Old God of Death, Yogg-Saron inside.
 New content along with the new raid, Ulduar, was added including the new Argent Tournament Grounds.
 The dual talent specialization and the equipment manager were added to the UI.
 Patch 3.2, 'Call of the Crusade', was released August 5, 2009.
 Since release of Argent Tournament in patch 3.1.0, players have been fighting champions of each faction.
 Patch 3.2.0 added the Crusader's Coliseum raid, a PvP season 7, a new Battleground, Isle of Conquest and some Argent Tournament quests.
 The final major patch for the expansion, Patch 3.3, 'Fall of the Lich King', was released on December 9, 2009.
 It added the Icecrown Citadel raid, where players would fight the Lich King and the main storyline came to a conclusion.
 Other new content included the Kalu’ak Fishing Derby.
 Cross server LFG (looking for group), which allowed players from different servers to play together in a dungeon.
 Patch 3.3.5, released on June 22, 2010, was a minor content patch that released the Ruby Sanctum raid and added cross-game chat using Battle.net.
 The raid features fighting against the black dragonflight that is attempting to destroy the Sanctum to facilitate Deathwing's reemergence.

 On September 19, 2012, the Wrath of the Lich King expansion was completely merged with the original World of Warcraft game, just as the Burning Crusade expansion was the previous year.
 Now all players who purchase the original game automatically receive The Burning Crusade and Wrath of the Lich King at no additional cost.
 This merging of the expansions with the original game is called a "Battle Chest".

 In April 2022, Blizzard announced the expansion was coming to World of Warcraft Classic.
 Wrath of the Lich King Classic was released on September 26, 2022.

 Reception

 Wrath of the Lich King was critically acclaimed, scoring a 91 out of 100 on Metacritic.
 Since its release, this expansion has often been recognized as World of Warcrafts best expansion by critics and fans.
 The game reached its peak in October 2010 with over 12 million subscribers.

+During the 12th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Wrath of the Lich King with "Massively Multiplayer Game of the Year", along with receiving nominations for "Computer Game of the Year" and "Outstanding Achievement in Original Music Composition".